Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/simulate/explode.rst

    UV map to change with particle age.

 Cut Edges
-   Cut face edges for nicer shrapnel
+   Cut face edges for nicer shrapnel.

 Unborn
-   Show mesh when particles are unborn
+   Show mesh when particles are unborn.
 Alive
-   Show mesh when particles are alive
+   Show mesh when particles are alive.
 Dead
-   Show mesh when particles are dead
+   Show mesh when particles are dead.
 Size
-   Use particle size for shrapnel
+   Use particle size for shrapnel.

 Refresh
-   Refresh data in the explode modifier
+   Refresh data in the explode modifier.